Train as you race!

 - Always plan ahead: Pre-planning your meals or snacks after training ensures that you can take advantage of the 30-60 minute recovery window.
 If you have to drive back from a race or are heading out to training straight after work, ensure you have the appropriate meals with you.
 Have REGO Rapid Recovery pre-mixed in your kitbag for when you finish training and competition.

 - Don’t forget protein before sleep: Sleep is one of the most important aspects of recovery.
 During sleep, it is also important to have the muscles to have a supply of protein (i.e. amino acids) to help the muscle recovery.
-Consuming 40 g of Overnight Protein prior to sleep can help to deliver a sustained supply of amino acids during the overnight period.
-Mixing with milk (as opposed to water) can also deliver more carbohydrates to help with recovery of glycogen stores.
+Use our Protein20 Bars to refill your protein levels with 20g of Protein per bar.

 - Jeukendrup, A. (2014).
 A step towards personalized sports nutrition: carbohydrate intake during exercise.
 Sports Medicine, 44(1), 25-33.